gasoline-dev/gasoline/README.md

 ### Building vs parsing

-Because resource configs exist within TypeScript files, Gas.dev has two ways to interpret config values:
+Because resource configs exist within TypeScript files, Gas.dev has two options for interpreting config values:

 1) Build and output config TypeScript files to JS, run the JS, then interpret the config values.
 2) Parse and output configs to JS using a custom parser, run the JS, then interpret the config values.